NSW Floods support and assistance

 Child care subsidy

-The Australian Government Department of Education, Skills and Employment has declared several regions of NSW as a Local Area Emergency for the ECE sector.
+During periods of emergency, the Australian Government Department of Education, Skills and Employment will declare impacted regions of NSW as a Local Area Emergency for the ECE sector.

 If your service is located in a region outlined on their Local Area Emergencies webpage, services and families can access more allowable absences and gap free waivers, and there is emergency support available.